Panzerschrek/U-00DC-Sprache/source/docs/en/cpp_header_converter.rst

   Variables of scalar types are supported.
   Arrays are supported too, but only with number of initializers matching array size.
   Struct/union types aren't supported.
-* Simple defines containing integer, char and string literals are translated as global constants.
+* Simple defines containing integer, char or string literals are translated as global constants.
   More complex defines are ignored, even defines for negative numbers.

 Possibilities and limitations for conversion of C++ headers: